 Emergency Heat sounds like a wonderful feature for a heating system.
-Who would not be comforted in having a separate setting so the electric furnace or heat pump could ramp up to a power boost mode?
+It sounds comforting to push the “Power Boost” button during the blizzard.
 Especially in times of a winter emergency as defined by our central Indiana weather personalities on TV.
 I am waiting for the day I hear, “… that’s right Bob, we are bracing for our first 2 to 3.6 inches of snow tonight and we will be tracking it throughout your evening TV shows and by the way, you should be rushing to your thermostat and switching into Emergency Heat as soon as possible!

 Your heat pump is a very efficient means of heating your home.
 Read my previous blogs about heat pump efficiency.
 All heat pump systems in Indiana also have backup heating coils to assist the heat pump in very cold weather.
 The backup coils are similar to a much less efficient, portable space heater or the type of heat coils you would see in an old toaster.
 Electric heating coils are only about one-third as efficient as the heat pump.
 But fortunately they only account for about 15% to 20 % of your home’s total winter heating needs in Central Indiana.
 The more efficient heat pump is responsible for most (80% to 85%) of your winter heating.
 Unless of course you make the mistake and turn off the heat pump!